By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 For a happy, healthy life there are 5 must-have skills.

 Most happy life skills are relatively simple.
 You would think we would all have learned them shortly after birth.
 Just in case no one told you about these happy life skills or if over the years you have forgotten to practice some of these skills, here are the top 5 skills you need for a happy life.

 Just in case no one told you about these happy life skills or if over the years you have forgotten to practice some of these skills, here are the top 5 skills you need for a happy life.

 Breathe deeply and slowly.
 Do not rush through the breathing part of your life.
 Breath too fast or too little and you get to the end of your life too soon.
 Rapid shallow breathing promotes and maintains anxiety.

 Learn to breathe slowly, from way down in your diaphragm.
 Linger over each breath and savor it like a tasty morsel.
 Slow deep breathing relaxes you and helps oxygenate your blood.

 Think nothing happens when you sleep?
 Think again.
 The body heals and repair work gets done while you sleep.
 The brain uses a lot of energy and gets all heated up.
 A good sleep cools the brain down and gets neurons ready to work the next day.

-Failure to get sufficient sleep will reduce your thinking and emotional regulations skills and put you at risk for more mistakes the next day.
+Failure to get sufficient sleep will reduce your thinking and emotional regulation skills and put you at risk for more mistakes the next day.